tessgi/InteractiveWorkshop/README.md

 # TESS Interactive Workshop Materials

-This repository holds the materials for the TESS interactive workshop at the AAS 243 meeting.
+This repository holds the materials for the two day TESS interactive workshop at the AAS 245 meeting.
 In this repository you'll find

 ## Agenda: